-Fenstanton and Hilton Primary School Behaviour Policy September 2017
+Fenstanton and Hilton Primary School Behaviour Policy January 2020 update

 Our School Vision

 Children only have one childhood.
 Being part of a community of children is unique within life's experience.
 In this school we value every child and strive to enrich the whole person.